 6. Conclusion

 1.1.
-Summary from Busyness analysis
+Summary from Business analysis

 The history and development of cellular automata is attributed to polish-born Stanisław Ulam (1909 – 1984) and John von Neumann (1903 – 1957) of Hungarian origin, dates back to the 1940s and was based on re-search on crystal growth modelling and self-replicating robots.
 Cellular automata are relevant to the study of biology, chemistry, physics and many branches of science.
 The main goal of this application is to allow a legible and easy to use method of modelling and visualizing cellular automata.